Call our licensed agents toll free 844.855.0163

 Homes with a lengthy claims history

-Experts recommend purchasing a CLUE (Comprehensive Loss Underwriting Exchange) Home Seller's Disclosure Report, which has information on the insurance claims filed at the home over the past five years.
+To find out if there have been past claims, you can request a CLUE (Comprehensive Loss Underwriting Exchange) Home Seller's Disclosure Report, which has information on the insurance claims filed for the home over the past five years.

 A history of multiple claims could indicate major maintenance or structural problems with the home.